azuwis/zigbee2mqtt-networkmap/README.md

 #### [0.6.0] - 2019-12-02

-* Fixed TypeError if device type is not available
+* Fixed TypeError if device type is not available, thank @ChrisScheffler
 * Support [HACS](https://hacs.xyz/)

 #### [0.5.0] - 2019-08-27